When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Fix #2: Use a VPN to Unblock Geo-Restricted Content

-In case you’ve never used a VPN before, it’s advisable to learn about the basics of this type of software.
-Therefore, read more about VPN applications, and then read about how VPN apps work.
-Once you’re ready to make your pick and start using it, you’ll want to check our guide on how to install a VPN for Kodi.
+If you’ve never used a VPN before, it’s advisable to learn about the basics of this type of software.
+Therefore, read more about VPN applications.
+Once you’re ready to take your pick and start using it, you’ll want to check our guide on how to install a VPN for Kodi.

 7. Kodi Addons Fail to Return Any Search Results